-INTERLIBRARY LENDING ADVISORY COMMITTEE
+INTERLIBRARY LENDING ADVISORY COMMITTEE (ILAC)

 ALIA's involvement in interlibrary lending is led by our Interlibrary Lending Advisory Committee (see governance and structure).
 The role of the committee is to advise the board on interlibrary lending and resource sharing policy and practice.
 In previous years, the committee provided advice about the ILL voucher system (no longer operating).
 It is responsible for the Interlibrary Research Sharing Code and the ShareIt wiki.

 2018 – Snapshot of the Australian Interlibrary Loan Environment.
 The Committee surveyed the interlibrary lending community to report on current processes and practices in Australia.

 ALIA ILAC recognises that the COVID-19 situation is very disruptive for all segments of our community.
 Resource sharing along with all library operations will be under strain and service suspensions and downtime may be expected.

 ALIA ILAC recommends the following sites to libraries:

 - Libraries Australia Document Delivery - LADD members and suspensions (‘Suspended’ locations are not currently able to provide interlibrary loans or copies)

 ALIA ILAC recommends checking the capacity of a library to supply, in particular for items required urgently and for items that require delivery, and caution